 |Nikon D3100« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Nikon D3100|

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the D3200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark IV and the D3200 have been discontinued, but can regularly be found used on eBay.
 The D3200 was replaced by the Nikon D3300, while the 1D Mark IV does not have a direct successor.

 Review summary: Canon 1D Mark IV vs Nikon D3200

 So what conclusions can be drawn?
-Is the Canon 1D Mark IV better than the Nikon D3200 or vice versa?
+Is there a clear favorite between the Canon 1D Mark IV and the Nikon D3200?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D Mark IV:

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.